Hello Citizens of the Internet!

 4. Saying “I’m so sorry.
 I’m sick” and then running into us with your girlfriend on campus is just bad lying.
 People like you make exchange students look bad.

 5. Not turning up to meetings but turning up to all the club parties in Seoul and posting your pictures on Facebook?
 Did you forget our group has a ‘Facebook Group’?
-Too much vodka in your blood?
+Too much vodka in your blood, matey?

 You’re not allowed to suddenly come up to me and say “This thing about Korea.
 Tell me all about it.
 Because You’re The Korean Here.”
 You’re not allowed to message me on Facebook and say “Hey, I want Brazilian waxing in Korea.
 Can you translate this site?”, what the f*ck.
 You’re also not allowed to tell my Swedish friend that I’m racist because you’re from Palestine.
 Did I tell you I won’t help you because you’re from Ramallah?
 No, I’m not helping you because you are f*cking rude.

 Also, I get paid for interpreting and translating.
-Consult me for my fees.
+Come and consult me for my fees.

 Dear Korean Students Who Think I’m a Free Translational Service: You’re not allowed to bring 30-page lawsuit documents for our project and say “Hey, you speak English, you should translate this for us”, when reading your own research material is your fucking job, even if it’s in English.